King of the Day, Queen of All Ages

 To prevent this, I shall come to ask for the consecration of Russia to my Immaculate Heart, and the Communion of Reparation on the First Saturdays.
 If my requests are heeded, Russia will be converted, and there will be peace; if not, she will spread her errors throughout the world, causing wars and persecutions of the Church.
 The good will be martyred, the Holy Father will have much to suffer, various nations will be annihilated.
 In the end, my Immaculate Heart will triumph.
 The Holy Father will consecrate Russia to me and she will be converted, and a period of peace will be granted to the world.

 Our Lady then told Lucia to add what we call the Fatima Prayer at the end of each mystery of her Most Holy Rosary.
-It is important to note that the prayer below is exactly what Our Lady told Lucia.
-We should thus correct one and all who add the words "of thy mercy" at the end of the Fatima Prayer.
-The prayer ends with the word "need":

 When you pray the Rosary, say after each mystery: "O my Jesus, forgive us, save us from the fire of hell.
 Lead all souls to heaven, especially those who are most in need."

-Twelve years later, on June 13, 1929, Sister Lucia saw the now famous image of the Holy Trinity during a Holy Hour.
+Twelve years later, on June 13, 1929, Sister Lucia saw the now famous image of the Most Holy Trinity during a Holy Hour.
 Our Lady spoke to her the following words:

 The moment has come in which God asks the Holy Father, in union with all the Bishops in the world, to make the consecration of Russia to my Immaculate Heart, promising to save it by this means.
 There are so many souls whom the Justice of God condemns for sins committed against me, that I have come to ask reparation: sacrifice yourself for this intention and pray.